rism-digital/verovio-reference-book/_book/04-advanced-topics/03-layout-options.md

 Staff and system spacing in Verovio is controlled by two options, namely `--spacing-staff` and `--spacing-system`.
 Their value is given in MEI units and the default value is `12` units.
 Since a five line staff is 8 units, it means the default spacing between two staves will be one and a half staff height, and an additional equivalent system spacing between two systems.

-Verovio adds half of a staff spacing above the first staff of a system and below the last one.
+Verovio adds half a staff space above the first staff of a system and below the last one.
 This is the illustrated below with the default spacing options.

 ![spacing 01](/images/advanced-topics/layout-options/spacing-01.png){:.img-responsive .example-80}